 Cholesterol is a naturally occurring substance that is present in all of us and crucial for survival.
 It’s made by the liver and required by the body for the proper functioning of cells, nerves, and hormones.
 Cholesterol in our body is present in the form of fatty acids (lipids) that travel through the bloodstream.
 These particles normally don’t build up in the walls of the arteries, but when inflammation levels go up, low-density lipoprotein (LDL), also known as “bad cholesterol,” builds up in the arteries and dangerously forms plaque clots, cutting off blood flow and setting the scene for a heart attack or stroke.

-While we used to think that high-fat diets led to high cholesterol levels, we now know that only certain people have problems properly metabolizing cholesterol, which might increase plasma LDL cholesterol levels.
+While we used to think that following a high-fat, high cholesterol diet could lead to high cholesterol levels, we now know that only certain people have problems properly metabolizing cholesterol, which might increase plasma LDL cholesterol levels.
 Countries such as Australia, Canada, New Zealand, Korea, India and those in Europe don’t include a dietary cholesterol limit in their guidelines.
-And for good reason: strong evidence demonstrates that dietary cholesterol is not correlated with an increased risk for heart disease in most cases.
+(2) And for good reason: strong evidence demonstrates that dietary cholesterol is not correlated with an increased risk for heart disease in most cases.
+(3)

 Aside from these certain individuals who are more sensitive to dietary cholesterol, it’s estimated that about three-quarters of the population can remain totally healthy while eating more than 300 milligrams per day of cholesterol.
 In fact, eating plenty of healthy fats will raise HDL cholesterol, the “good kind,” and increase the LDL/HDL cholesterol ratio, which are two key markers of general health.

-Patients at an increased risk of cardiovascular diseases might need to limit their intake of cholesterol and saturated fats, but everyone else is better off focusing on limiting their intake of processed, packaged junk!
+Patients at an increased risk of heart disease might need to limit their intake of cholesterol and saturated fats, but everyone else is better off focusing on limiting their intake of ultra-processed, packaged junk!
 Data shows that the impact of lowering dietary cholesterol is small compared to adjusting other important dietary and lifestyle factors.
+(2)

 What Do All Cholesterol-Lowering Foods Have in Common?

-There’s no shortage of diet plans available online and in bookstores that promise the ability to lower cholesterol.
+If you’re looking for how to lower cholesterol naturally, there is no shortage of low cholesterol diet plan regimens available online and in bookstores that promise the ability to improve heart health.
 Therapeutic Lifestyle Changes (TLC), for example, is a three-part plan that attempts to lower high cholesterol by focusing on a lower-fat diet coupled with exercise and weight control.
 Creators of TLC report that following this plan can lower LDL cholesterol by 20 to 30 percent.
-The DASH Diet, low in sodium and saturated fat, is another option that’s endorsed by the American Heart Association and proven to lower high blood pressure.
+(4) The DASH Diet, low in sodium and saturated fat, is another option that’s endorsed by the American Heart Association and proven to lower high blood pressure.

-What foods do most cholesterol-lowering diets make you say good-bye to, and which can stay?
-For starters, foods with trans fats and hydrogenated oils are the opposite of cholesterol-lowering foods and definitely need to stay off the table.
+So what foods do most cholesterol-lowering diets make you say goodbye to and which can stay?
+For starters, foods with trans fats and hydrogenated oils can actually increase cholesterol levels and definitely need to stay off the table.
 Many plans also recommend avoiding foods with saturated fats, however this isn’t always necessary for everyone if the foods are natural and of high quality as explained above.
 In their place, monounsaturated fats (MUFAs) and polyunsaturated fats (PUFAs) are recommended.
-These include foods like benefit-rich avocados, olive oil, nuts and seeds.
+These include foods that lower cholesterol like benefit-rich avocados, olive oil, nuts and seeds.

 Aside from switching up your fat sources, one of the key elements to fighting high cholesterol is eating plenty of high-fiber foods.
 Fiber is found in all types of whole, real plant foods including vegetables, fruits, whole grains and legumes.
 Where is fiber missing?
 In processed foods that are refined and full of sugar — including most breakfast cereals, pastries, breads, rolls, pasta, cookies and granola bars.